 The ability to clear a Discord chat is one of the most requested features of the platform.
-Yet after years of requests, we still don’t have the ability to easily clear out old chats or mass delete more recent ones.
-There are options though and I’ll walk you through them.
+Yet after years of requests, we still can’t effortlessly clear out old chats or mass delete more recent ones.
+There are options, though, and this article will walk you through them.

 If you manage a Discord channel, housekeeping is one of your core tasks.
-You can do it manually or use bots to help.
-If nothing else works, you can clone your channel and shut the old one down.
+You can take the time to manage each channel or use bots to help.
+This article will help you with the clearing chats part of your administrative role.

 Clear Discord Chat Manually

-This is obviously the long and boring way to clear Discord chat.
-It does give you a lot more control over what gets deleted though.
-If you have some useful chats you want to keep around for a while longer, the manual deletion is useful.
+Clearing a chat manually is the long and tedious way to clean up a Discord chat.
+It does give you a lot more control over what gets deleted, though.
+If you have some valuable conversations you want to keep around for a while longer, the manual deletion method is appropriate.

 Here’s what you can do to clear a chat using the built-in deletion process in Discord.

 - Navigate to the Channel you want to clear.

 - Locate the message that you want to delete and click on the three dot menu to the right.
 Or, hold the Shift key.

 - Click on the red trash can icon to delete the message.
 Or, click Delete Message.

 - A pop-up will appear asking you to confirm deletion.
 Click Delete.